 The objective of the Department of Pharmacology Master’s Programs is to provide a broad knowledge base of pharmacological concepts, preparing students for careers in Pharmaceutical, biotechnology and related industries; or to increase their competitiveness to pursue additional graduate degrees.

 Research interests in the Department of Pharmacology are diverse, with special emphasis on cardiovascular and cerebrovascular pharmacology, physiology, neurovascular coupling, signal transduction, and medicinal chemistry/cancer chemotherapy.

 Students can enter the thesis or non-thesis Pharmacology Master’s programs by one of two mechanisms.
 First is the Traditional Master’s Degree Program involving a two year program of study.
 This program is available to all applicants.
 Second is the Accelerated Master’s Degree Program (AMP).
 This program is available exclusively to UVM undergraduate science majors and is designed to provide the opportunity to obtain their Master’s degree in a two year program of study, the first year of which overlaps with their senior year of undergraduate study, decreasing both the time and cost of completing the Master's degree.

 In addition to the Pharmacology M.S. and Accelerated Master’s Program (AMP), the Pharmacology faculty participate in interdisciplinary doctoral programs in Neuroscience, and Cellular, Molecular, and Biomedical Sciences found elsewhere in this Catalogue.

 Carr, Frances Eileen; Professor, Department of Pharmacology; PHD, University of Illinois Chicago

 Erdos, Benedek; Assistant Professor, Department of Pharmacology; PHD, Semmelweis University, School of Medicine, Budapest, Hungary

 Howe, Alan K.; Associate Professor, Department of Pharmacology; PHD, Northwestern University

 Lounsbury, Karen M.; Professor, Department of Pharmacology; PHD, University of Pennsylvania

-Morielli, Anthony; Associate Professor, Department of Pharmacology; PHD, University of Santa Cruz
+Morielli, Anthony; Associate Professor, Department of Pharmacology; PHD, University of California at Santa Cruz

 Nelson, Mark; Professor and Chair, Department of Pharmacology; PHD, Washington University in St Louis

 Wellman, George C.; Professor, Department of Pharmacology; PHD, University of Vermont